GoronwyPrice/CodeClubScratchModuleA/README.md

 ## To Rename/Delete a Message used in the broadcast code blocks
 I suspect that you cannot directly rename a message.
 What you can do is create a new message and edit your code such that the old message is not used.
-It looks to me that Scratch noticed that there is an unsed message and automatically deletes it.
+It looks to me that Scratch noticed that there is an unused message and automatically deletes it.

 ## Minimal Notes On Running Up Scratch